noaione/yuusha-shoukan-ln/sources/v08/chapter1.md

 [...No, I-I mean, I already have a lover.]

 [What?!
-What the heck does that mean!!?!]
+What the heck does that mean?!]

 [Wait?!
 R-Rei-san?!]